steveking-gh/steveking-gh.github.io/_posts/2021-05-30-writing_a_dsl_in_rust_part_5.markdown

 # Rocking the Arena
 For those of us coming from a C/C++ background, we know data structures like trees just *want* to use pointers.
 Pointers provide a concise physical representation of a logical *edge* connecting one tree *node* to another.
 As a tree grows, we change existing pointers and add new ones, making liberal use of null pointers as needed.

 Efficient as they are, building trees using pointery C/C++ notions does not work in safe Rust.
 [Nick Cameron provides](https://github.com/nrc/r4cppp/blob/master/graphs/README.md) a detailed discussion of the trouble as regards graphs.
-The problem boils down to Rusts strict reference rules blocking construction of a tree piece by piece.
+The problem boils down to Rust's strict reference rules blocking construction of a tree piece by piece.
 For example, suppose we traverse from parent node to child node by getting a reference to the child.
 Now the parent node and some local variable hold references, so we can't also get a mutable reference to perform an update in the child.
 We'd be fine if trees popped into existence fully formed.

 What to do?